 Finally, the system section is where the overall product (or product line) architecture is specified.
-The syntax used in this section is the same as the syntax used in the subsystem section (described in component types, Section 5) with the major difference that the system section is not contained within any component definition but rather provides the description of the overall system architecture (rather than a subsystem of a component).
+The syntax used in this section is the same as the syntax used in the sub-system section (described in component types, section 5) with the major difference that the system section is not contained within any component definition but rather provides the description of the overall system architecture (rather than a sub-system of a component).
 As a result, the keyword "external" can be used in the system description section to reference interfaces of external systems (when needed) providing a means of capturing the system interaction with its environment (operating system, other systems, etc.).

-Below is an example of the overall structure of the system section showing how the external keyword could be used to reference external interfaces (parts similar to the example given in Section 5 are replaced with "..." due to space limitation):
+Below is an example of the overall structure of the system section showing how the external keyword could be used to reference external interfaces (parts similar to the example given in section 5 are replaced with "..." due to space limitation):

 '''

-451

 system {

-452

 components { ... }

-453

-connectors

-{ . . . }
+connectors { ... }

-454

 configuration

 {

-455

-. . .
+...

+bind comp1.interface

-bind compl.interface with external.windowHandleAPI;
+with external.windowHandleAPI;

-456

-457

 }

-458

 }

 '''

-459 9.
-Discussion
+9. Discussion

-Potential limitations within existing ADLs which could be discouraging their use within the SOA 461 domain and restricting their application to small-scale case studies were discussed in [3].
-Restrictive syntax/ 462 structure, lack of tool support and single view presentation are among the limitations identified.
-In this 463 chapter we have presented the different parts of the ALI notation which were designed to address the 464 identified limitations.
-ALI built on our experience with ADLARS [4] and introduced a blend between 465 flexibility and formalism.
-While flexibility gives freedom for the architect during the design process, 466 formalism allows for architecture analysis and potential automation using proper CASE tool support 467 (e.g. on-the-fly architecture documentation, code generation).
-468
+Potential limitations within existing ADLs which might be restricting their use to small-scale casestudies were discussed in [3].
+Restrictive syntax/structure, lack of tool support, and single view presentation are among the limitations identified.
+In this paper we have presented the different parts of the ALI notation which were designed to address the identified limitations.
+ALI built on our experience with ADLARS [4] and introduced a blend between flexibility and formalism.
+While flexibility gives freedom for the architect during the design process, formalism allows for architecture analysis and potential automation using proper CASE tool support (e.g. on-the-fly architecture documentation, code generation, etc.).

-Among the new concepts in ALI, the notation provides no predefined interface types.
-Instead, ALI introduces a sublanguage that gives users the flexibility to define their own interface types.
-Also, the notation focuses on capturing architectural meta-information and introduces formal syntax (meta types and meta objects) for this purpose.
+Among the new concepts in ALI, the notation provides no pre-defined interface types.
+Instead, ALI introduces a sub-language that gives users the flexibility to define their own interface types.
+Also, the notation focuses on capturing architectural metainformation and introduces formal syntax (meta types and meta objects) for this purpose.

-473 Continuing the theme of flexibility, ALI permits the user significant scope for defining architectural 474 patterns.
-In essence, patterns may be defined and instantiated in similar fashion to function calls in 475 programming languages.
+Continuing the theme of flexibility, ALI permits the user significant scope for defining architectural patterns.
+In essence, patterns may be defined and instantiated in similar fashion to function calls in programming languages.

-Among the successful concepts adopted from ADLARS, ALI supports the relationship between components, connectors, patterns etc. in an architecture description and features in the feature model using first-order logic.
+Among the successful concepts adopted from ADLARS, ALI supports the relationship between components, connectors, patterns etc. in an architecture description and features in the feature model using first order logic.
 This direct link between the architectural structure and the feature model [7] allows the capture of complex relationships that might arise between the two spaces in real-life systems.

-The textual notation described in this chapter serves as a central knowledgebase for the architecture description.
+The textual notation described in this paper serves as a central knowledgebase for the architecture description.
 CASE tools may then be used to extract the necessary information from this knowledgebase to be presented as different views of the architecture.
 The centralized approach would help alleviate multiple architectural views mismatch when the different views are maintained separately [8].

 As for future work, two items top the list for the work on the ALI project.
 The first is to develop a CASE toolset for the notation.
 The toolset will benefit from the experience gained with designing the ADLARS Development Studio [9, 10].
 And the second is to explore the potential for providing round-trip to code.
-The ability to go from architecture to code and back seems to be attracting more interest and momentum in industry (e.g. the work on model-driven architecture, MDA[11]).
+The ability to go from architecture to code and back seems to be attracting more interest and momentum in industry (e.g. the work on Model Driven Architecture, MDA[11]).